mhils/gsoc-eval/README.md

 ### Usage:

-- `npm start`
+- `npm start --help`
-- Hide app behind VPN/basic auth proxy
 - Share access with mentors.

-**:warning: There is no authentication, all operators are assumed to be trusted.**
+**:warning: There is no authentication besides shared basic auth.
+All operators are assumed to be trusted. **